Rethinking LLM-Driven Heuristic Design: Generating Efficient and Specialized Solvers via Dynamics-Aware Optimization: Experiment

+\textbf{Datasets and task settings.} We evaluate DASH on four combinatorial optimization tasks: TSP~\cite{DBLP:conf/icml/0044TY0LWL024}, CVRP~\cite{uchoa2017cvrplib}, VRPTW~\cite{solomon1987vrptw}, and MKP~\cite{Beasley1990orlib}.
+For TSP, we generate synthetic Euclidean instances with $n\in\{20,100,200,500\}$ nodes by sampling node coordinates independently from $[0,1]$ and additionally use TSPLIB as an external benchmark for transfer evaluation.
+For CVRP, we generate synthetic Euclidean instances with 100 and 500 customers.
+For VRPTW, we generate synthetic instances with 15 and 20 customers.
+For MKP, we use OR-Library~\cite{Beasley1990orlib} benchmark instances with 500 items and 10 and 30 constraints.

+\textbf{Training and test construction.} For each task, DASH evolves solvers on a task-specific evolution set and reports final performance on disjoint test instances.
+For TSP, CVRP, and VRPTW, we generate task-specific synthetic instance pools and split them into an evolution set $\mathcal{D}_{\mathrm{train}}$ and a held-out test set $\mathcal{D}_{\mathrm{test}}$.
+The evolution set is used for instance profiling, K-means grouping into $G{=}10$ groups, and per-iteration batch sampling with $m{=}3$ instances per group ($|\mathcal{B}|{=}30$), whereas the held-out test set is used only for final reporting.
+For TSP, TSPLIB is used only for external transfer evaluation.
+For MKP, DASH is evolved on a separate synthetic training set under the same grouping and batch-construction protocol, while final results are reported only on the selected OR-Library benchmark instances.
+These benchmark instances are never reused for solver evolution, archive updates, or PLR updates.

+\textbf{Evaluation metrics and reference solutions.} We report \textit{Gap} and \textit{Time}, where \textit{Gap} measures the relative difference to a task-specific reference value and \textit{Time} is the runtime per instance under the specified budget.
+Lower gap is better for all tasks.
+The reference value is task-specific: for synthetic TSP, we run Concorde and use the mean objective value over five runs as the reference; for synthetic CVRP and VRPTW, we run PyVRP and use the mean objective value over five runs as the reference; for MKP, we use the best-known values provided by OR-Library, and the reported gap measures the shortfall from these values.

-\textbf{Solver Backbone.} For TSP, we use Guided Local Search (GLS)~\cite{voudouris1999gls} with 10 s per instance (60 s for TSP1000) and at most 1000 internal iterations.
-We also instantiate DASH on Iterated Local Search (ILS)~\cite{DBLP:books/sp/03/LourencoMS03} and a Python implementation of LKH~\cite{helsgaun2000lkh}.
-For CVRP/MKP we use Ant Colony Optimization (ACO)~\cite{dorigo2004aco}, and for online BPP we use Greedy Online Assignment (GOA)~\cite{yao2025multi}.
+\textbf{Shared solver backbones.} For TSP, we use Guided Local Search (GLS)~\cite{voudouris1999gls} as the primary backbone, and additionally instantiate DASH on Iterated Local Search (ILS)~\cite{DBLP:books/sp/03/LourencoMS03} and a Python implementation of LKH~\cite{helsgaun2000lkh}.
+For CVRP, VRPTW, and MKP, we use Ant Colony Optimization (ACO)~\cite{dorigo2004aco} as the shared backbone.